$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Preliminaries

+Any orthogonal matrix $\mQ$ can be expressed as an arbitrary product of other orthogonal matrices, and, more specifically, as the product of a rotation (determinant $+1$) and a reflection (determinant $-1$).\footnote{This is because $O(k) \cong SO(k) \rtimes O(1)$.
+This implies that an orthogonal matrix can be mapped onto a rotation and a trivial reflection, such as a diagonal matrix of all ones except $-1$ in the first row.} Both the sign and the permutation matrices can have determinant $+1$ or $-1$.
+Consequently, we can express an orthogonal indeterminacy matrix $\mQ$ as $\mI_{\pm}\mR$, but it can equally be an arbitrary product of $\mI_{\pm}$, $\mP$, and $\mR$, e.g.

-These Indeterminacies exist because they cancel out in $\mat{B}^{-1}\mat{B}$, e.g. $\mat{B}^{-1}\mat{I}_{\pm}^{-1}\mat{I}_{\pm}\mat{B} = \mat{I}$.
-They can be over the entire space or only a subspace, i.e. affecting only a subset of the columns.
-If they affect a subspace, then we shall denote them with the subscript $s$, e.g. a subspace rotational indeterminacy would be $\mat{R}_s$.
-A permutation matrix permutes the order of the columns.
-Both the sign and the permutation matrices are special cases of the orthogonal matrix.
+An indeterminacy can be over the entire space or only a \textbf{subspace}, i.e. affecting only a subset of the columns.
+If it affects a subspace, then we shall denote it with the subscript $s$, e.g. a subspace rotational indeterminacy, which takes the form of a block orthogonal matrix, will be denoted as $\mR_s$.

-The worst of these four indeterminacies is the rotational indeterminacy.
-This is because it does a linear combinations of the sources, i.e. entangles the sources, making them impossible to identify.
+The worst of the four indeterminacies is the rotational indeterminacy.
 The other three are trivial in comparison.
+This is because a rotational indeterminacy does a linear combination of the sources, i.e. it entangles the sources, making them impossible to identify -- it is the primary reason why representations are not reproducible.

+A linear transformation is said to be \textbf{identifiable} if it contains \textbf{no rotational indeterminacy} -- only sign, scale, and permutation indeterminacies.
+In other words, a transformation is identifiable if for any two transformations $\b{A}$ and $\b{B}$ satisfying $\by = \bx\b{A}$ and $\by = \bx\b{B}$, then $\b{A} = \b{B}\b{\Lambda}\mP\mI_{\pm}$.